There are 2 steps to install and setup Buying Buddy on your WordPress website:

 - Property Details Page

-These pages should NOT be added to your main navigation menu
+These pages should NOT be added to your main navigation menu - i.e. these are "utility" pages.

 - Go back to your WordPress dashboard account and create two BLANK PAGES.